johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-06-11-azure-container-apps-easy-auth-and-dotnet-authentication/index.md

 Now when we run our application, we'll see that `User.Identity.IsAuthenticated` is `true` when we're authenticated in Azure Container Apps!

-## Conclusion
+## Easy Auth differs Azure App Service, Azure Container Apps, Azure Static Web Apps and Azure Functions

+One thing that became very clear to me as I worked on this, is that Easy Auth is implemented differently in Azure App Service, Azure Container Apps, Azure Static Web Apps and Azure Functions.
+Whilst the authentication appears to be the same, the headers are different across the services.
+So the code above will work in Azure Container Apps; for other Azure services I can't vouch for it.

+The code in this post is very similar to that in [`MaximeRouiller.Azure.AppService.EasyAuth`](https://github.com/MaximRouiller/MaximeRouiller.Azure.AppService.EasyAuth).
+But it's not quite the same, as that library depends upon a `WEBSITE_AUTH_ENABLED` environment variable, which isn't present in Azure Container Apps.

+Likewise, the `Microsoft.Identity.Web` package [supports Easy Auth, but for Azure App Service](https://github.com/AzureAD/microsoft-identity-web/wiki/1.2.0#integration-with-azure-app-services-authentication-of-web-apps-running-with-microsoftidentityweb).
+If you [take a look at the code](https://github.com/AzureAD/microsoft-identity-web/blob/c7f146e93180deece63f879453e98a872cdda658/src/Microsoft.Identity.Web/AppServicesAuth/AppServicesAuthenticationInformation.cs#L38), you'll see it is powered by environment variables and headers, which aren't present in Azure Container Apps.

-It would be tremendous if this was built into .NET, or in a NuGet package somewhere.
-I'm not aware of one, so I wrote this.
+So whilst it would be tremendous if this was built into .NET, or in a NuGet package somewhere.
+I'm not aware of one at the time of writing, so I made this.
 Perhaps this should become a NuGet package?
 Let me know if you think so!